Picasso976/runcostai/README.md

 Opens a live terminal view showing real-time spend, savings, active agents, blocked loops, and full call history.
 Dark mode.
 No browser required.

-A web dashboard is coming in v0.3.
-[Join the waitlist →](https://cost.run)

 ---